Centennial College (Canada): Morningside Campus

 Located in Scarborough, Morningside Campus (previously Centennial College HP Science and Technology Centre) opened in the summer of 2004 to house joint programs with the nearby University of Toronto Scarborough.
-The campus operates health science and environmental science programs, architectural technology, biotechnology, personal support worker, paramedics, pharmacy technology, environmental technology, massage therapy and others.
+The campus operates health science and environmental science programs, architectural technology, biotechnology, personal support workers, paramedics, pharmacy technology, environmental technology, massage therapy, and others.

 Progress Campus

 Progress Campus in Scarborough is Centennial's largest campus.
-The programs offered there (located at 941 Progress Avenue, near Markham Road and Highway 401), are in computer science and technology, business, and hospitality and culinary arts.
+The programs offered there (located at 941 Progress Avenue, near Markham Road and Highway 401), are in computer science and technology, business, hospitality, and culinary arts.
 Students in the latter often work as hospitality staff/chefs in the student restaurant, The Local, or in the Student Centre kitchen run by the CCSAI.
 Progress Campus is the site of a Library and Academic Facility and an expanded Athletic and Wellness Centre, both of which opened in September 2011.

 It's also home to the Centennial Event Centre, a multi-use venue for special events, corporate meetings and social functions.
-It is located on the top floor of the new Centennial student residence, which opened in August 2016, and replaced an older facility.
+It is located on the top floor of the new Centennial student residence, which opened in August 2016 and replaced an older facility.
 The "A Block" (located on 939 Progress Avenue) of the campus was built in 1994 by the Scarborough Board of Education to house the students from Scarborough Centre for Alternative Studies adult secondary school.